Education is an important asset immigrants bring. It’s a ticket to success in Canada.

 The Canadian government has taken steps to make it easier to navigate through the country’s complex system of foreign credential recognition.

 In 2007, the Foreign Credentials Referral Office was created.
-The FCRO has a mandate to help internationally trained individuals with information and services on how their credentials will be assessed and recognized.
+The FCRO has the mandate to help internationally trained individuals with information and services on how their credentials will be assessed and recognized.
 The agency is also tasked to guide and monitor pre-arrival services for incoming immigrants.

 Still, the Canadian system is quite a formidable maze of overlapping jurisdictions.
 The federal government is in charge of immigration policies, while provincial and territorial governments are responsible for the licensing of professions and trades.